Mattk70/Chirpity-Electron/README.md

 Visit https://chirpity.mattkirkland.co.uk for platform specific installation instructions - Chirpity binaries are available for Windows, Mac and Linux platforms.

 ## Running the application from source
+> [!WARNING]

-_This is not reommended - use the [releases](https://github.com/Mattk70/Chirpity-Electron/releases) provided for Windows, MacOS and Linux._
+>_This is not reommended, application testing is done at the build stage and the master branch may be broken - use the [releases](https://github.com/Mattk70/Chirpity-Electron/releases) provided for Windows, MacOS and Linux._

 First, clone the project and install all dependencies: